AdrianOrenstein/honours-medical-hypertension/README.md

 - `make run` spawns a container and opens an interactive terminal.
 - `make jupyter` spawns a container and opens jupyter lab, use the website token to open in your preferred browser.
 - `make lint` runs linting and prettifies code inside the `src/` directory.

+The dockerfile is stored on [here, on dockerhub](https://hub.docker.com/repository/docker/adrianorenstein/hypertension).

 ### Logging Experiments